 Time-management skills.
 Time-management skills are important in scheduling appointments and providing services.
 For example, routine haircuts do not require the precise timing of some other services, such as applying neutralizer after a permanent wave.
 Clients who receive timely hair care are more likely to return.

-The median hourly wage for barbers was $11.95 in May 2015.
+The median hourly wage for barbers is $11.95.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $8.62, and the highest 10 percent earned more than $22.79.

 Barbers, hairdressers, and cosmetologists may receive tips from customers.
 High quality work and customer service usually contribute to greater tip totals.

 Many barbers, hairdressers, and cosmetologists work full time, however part-time positions are also common.
 Those who run their own barbershop or salon may have additional hours.
 Work schedules often include evenings and weekends―the times when beauty salons and barbershops are busiest.
 Those who are self-employed usually determine their own schedules.

 Overall employment of barbers, hairdressers, and cosmetologists is projected to grow 10 percent through 2024, faster than the average for all occupations.

 Employment of barbers is projected to grow 10 percent through 2024, faster than the average for all occupations.
 The need for barbers will stem primarily from an increasing population, which will lead to greater demand for basic hair care services.

 Employment of hairdressers, hairstylists, and cosmetologists is projected to grow 10 percent through 2024, faster than the average for all occupations.
 Demand for hair coloring, hair straightening, and other advanced hair treatments has risen in recent years, a trend that is expected to continue over the coming decade.